Posted on October 21, 2019

 If you are raising children or have influence in the lives of your grandchildren, consider making this the year to be intentional about focusing your celebration on Christ at Christmas.

-Here are a few ways to keep the emphasis on the presence of our Savior rather than the presents.
+Here are four ways to keep the emphasis on the presence of our Savior rather than the presents.

 1. Read the Luke 2 Christmas narrative together.
 Take turns reading and discussing the very first Christmas and why we celebrate.
 Create a new family tradition by doing this on Christmas Eve or Christmas morning.
 For young children, read books that tell the story.
 Lutheran Hour Ministries offers a free download of The Christmas Journey told in rhyme for young children at lhm.org/kids.
 You could even create make-shift costumes and act out the very first Christmas.